 At periscopeUP, we’re big fans of using more than one method of PPC tracking.
 Google Analytics is a no-brainer for most situations where you want to show a digital marketing customer what’s going on with their website.

-Undoubtedly, each platform calculates data differently. so Analytics offers a short cut where data can be imported directly to AdWords.
+Undoubtedly, each platform calculates data differently. so Analytics offers a short cut where data can be imported directly to Google Ads.
 All the numbers match, and you can show your customer perfect tracking.
 Happy customer, happy life!
 Right?
 Maybe not.

 Find out what your site does wrong – then fix it.
 Call us at (443) 475-0787 or Contact Us online.